m1 macbook screen crack

 With almost every release or refresh of a new Apple product, there’s always some kind of issue that makes it to the news desk.

-This can be seen all the way from 2006 (with Apple only supporting the 32 bit Core 2 Duo for 2 years), going to 2010-2012 (with crippling graphics failure on the AMD and Nvidia cards respectively), 2013-2017 (display connectors failing, and causing odd display artifacting, or failure), 2015 (the 12 inch Retina MacBook being rife with faults, with every single component being susceptible to failure, and also bringing the butterfly keyboard, which in itself caused issues for the next 4 years).
+This can be seen all the way from 2006 (with Apple only supporting the 32 bit Core 2 Duo for 2 years), going to 2010-2012 (with crippling graphics failure on the AMD and Nvidia cards respectively), 2013-2017 (display connectors failing, and causing odd display artifacting, or failure), 2015 (the 12 inch Retina MacBook being rife with faults, with every single component being susceptible to failure), and also the infamous butterfly keyboard.

-Apple has made more than just a few mistakes over the years, although it would be a mistake to not also mention all the innovations that they have made in the same timeframe, including the home-button, the first functional use of USB-C, popularising a thin-and-light chassis, and bringing in the iconic industrial design language that has been seen in MacBooks ever since 2009 with the first Unibody MacBook.
+Apple has made more than just a few mistakes over the years, although it would be amiss to not also mention all the innovations they’ve made in the same timeframe, including the retina screen, popularising a thin-and-light chassis, and bringing in the iconic industrial design language that has been seen in MacBooks since 2009 with the first Unibody MacBook.

-Apple’s aggressive pursuit for thinner, lighter and more powerful laptop has caused them to try every trick in the book.
+Apple’s aggressive pursuit for thinner, lighter and more powerful laptops has caused them to try every trick in the book, for better or for worse.

-With this history, you may be thinking that Apple has done it again and screwed up again, but to answer this, you have to dig a little deeper.
+With this history, you may be thinking that Apple has done it again and screwed up – but to answer this, you have to dig a little deeper.

 The Webcam Cover Dilemma

-Tolerances in Apple devices have steadily become smaller and smaller.
-You may be wondering how this is a bad thing.
+In the downward spiral to “thinner and lighter”, engineering tolerances in Apple devices have steadily become smaller and smaller.
+You may be wondering how this is a bad thing?
 After all, smaller tolerances allow for better quality, and better finishing, right?

 It’s not so simple.
 A bit like any decision in life, it has a multitude of pros and cons.
-This reduction in tolerances has allowed for new design languages (including the current design language as of 2021, as introduced with the 2015 12″ Retina MacBook), and also allow for new features (including terraced battery cells, more sophisticated cooling systems, and higher accuracy), but it has also caused issues with clearance.
+This reduction in tolerances has allowed for new design languages (including the current design language as of 2021, as introduced with the 2015 12″ Retina MacBook), and also allow for new features (including terraced battery cells, more sophisticated cooling systems, and higher accuracy).
+The tradeoff is that it’s also caused issues with clearance.

 Apple has since then discouraged using anything that isn’t part of the MacBook itself (apart from a case and sleeve for storage and protection), and especially does not recommend using third party products.